yewentao256/TVM_tutorial/README.md

 | **v4** (Outer Fusion)    | 0.0080        | 411.3×                 | 1.26×                    |
 | **AutoTVM**              | 0.0035        | 940.1×                 | 2.29×                    |
 | **PyTorch**         | 0.0696        | 47.3×                  | -                        |

-The manual optimization v4 achieves a **411.3× speedup** over the naive baseline.

-The AutoTVM-optimized version achieves an even more impressive **940.1× speedup** over the naive baseline, demonstrating the power of automated tuning for finding optimal configurations.

-Notably, both the manually optimized v3 and v4 implementations, as well as the AutoTVM version, outperform the PyTorch CUDA implementation (which runs at 0.0696 ms).

 ## GEMM GPU